intelzombi/BerryPie/README.md

 # Berry Pie Rendering Engine

-Blackberry pie is a rendering and asset pipeline that I created.
+[Blackberry pie][berrypie link] is a rendering and asset pipeline that I created.
 That is to say I wrote the code that is contained in this repository.
 My motivation was to really drive an entire rendering pipeline from Artist tools all the way to the shaders and draw calls.
 This is written in C++ using DirectX 11.
 Included here is a full pipeline of tools.
 I tried mimick what real game engines use.
 I'm not suggesting this is the basis for a game engine, but it would make a good